ThomasPfuhl/gdm/README.md

 There are some constraints for the database tables, in order to ensure the automatic generation of the User Interface:

+- You must not use `gdm_` as prefix for table names.
-- Table names should be in lower case, contain only letters, numbers and the underscore.
+- Table and column names must be in lower case, contain only letters, numbers and the underscore sign.
-- Every table should have as its first column the auto_increment primary key `id`.
+- Every table must have as its first column the auto_increment primary key `id`.
 - The second column should be a column with a human readable content, like .e.g `title` or `shortdescription`.
-- Foreign key columns should be built with the referenced table name in singular form, followed by `_id`.
+- Foreign key columns must be built with the referenced table name in singular form, followed by `_id`.

-- Aggregations are displayed in special aggregated views, getting the necessary information from the following table, which is under complete dynamic control of the user.
+Aggregations are displayed in special aggregated views, which are under the complete dynamic control of the user, via the UI.